 SELECT FROM THE FIVE FOOD GROUPS EVERY DAY

 Choose meals that are low in fats, sugar (and sugar substitutes), and high in fruits, vegetables, and whole grains.
-Go to the U.S.D.A.’s title=” for dietary guidelines.
+Go to the U.S.D.A.’s Choose My Plate website for dietary guidelines.

 PLAN DAILY EXERCISE

 Walk or jog to class.
 Park in a distant lot and walk further than you have to.
 Take a gym class, take the stairs, and swim during Common Hour.
 Locate the track: once around equals 1/4 mile.

 Playtime is not optional; it is a must for good mental health.
 Leave some time each day to have some fun.
 Be adventurous!
 Learn to laugh at yourself – nobody’s perfect.

 Eliminate failure phrases like “I can’t, I won’t, I never, and I should.”
 Substitute these with phrases like “I can, I will, and I want.”

 REDUCE YOUR STRESS

 Identify stress factors in your life and talk over solutions with a friend, counselor, teacher, health nurse, the campus social worker or someone else.
 Everyone needs a listener.